rhyst/vscode-therion-language/README.md

 There are a number of configuration options.
 The important ones are:

-**Therion: Inkscape Path**

-This should be the path to the inkscape exectuable/binary.

-On Windows you should edit this.
-The path will probably be something like `"C:\Program Files\Inkscape\bin\inkscape.exe"`.
-The quotes are important.

-On Linux you can likely leave this as `inkscape` as it normally is available on your path.
-If not it's often at `/usr/bin/inkscape`.

 **Therion: Therion Path**

 This should be the path to the therion exectuable/binary.